mkffl/mkffl.github.io/_posts/2020-05-26-Expectation-maximization-part-2.markdown

 VAEs are a recent type of machine learning models that have expanded the applications of generative models to new data types, including images and audio signals, by combining variational Bayes with deep learning architectures.
 Expectation Maximization and VAE both maximise a lower bound of the maximum likelihood function so many aspects uncovered previously will come in handy.

-The following will emphasize some of the key similarities between EM and VAEs but it is not intended to provide a comprehensive treatment of VAEs.
-Others have done it better than I could hope to and interested readers can refer to [cite Kingma] and other papers listed at the end.
+The following will highlights some of the key similarities between EM and VAEs.
+However it is not intended to provide a comprehensive treatment of VAEs, which can be found in the original VAE article - see [references]({{ site.baseurl }}{% link _posts/2020-05-26-Expectation-maximization-part-2.markdown %}#refs).

 #### Continuous latent space